 You can apply for campus housing as soon as you are admitted to the University, even before you officially commit.
 Once you set up your NetID and password, you can complete the online housing application.
 The application requires you to pay a $150 non-refundable application fee as one of the first steps of the application.
 Upon completion, you will receive an email confirmation; if you don’t, contact Housing & Residential Life immediately.
 If you do not have access to a computer, contact Housing & Residential Life at (520) 621-6501.
 NOTE: Fall applications are for the entire academic year.

-- If you apply by May 1 (for the fall), you will be able to pick your dorm or theme community and your room (based on availability) mid-May through late July, based on your application date.
+- If you apply by May 1 (for the fall), you will be able to pick your dorm or theme community and your room (based on availability) starting in mid-May, based on your application date.

-- If you apply after May 1, you will provide your 5-10 dorm preferences on your housing application and you will be assigned to a dorm by Housing & Residential Life July-August.
+- If you apply after May 1, you will provide your 5-10 dorm preferences on your housing application and you will be assigned to a dorm by Housing & Residential Life in early-August.

 If you applied by May 1 and have a room, have completed your Undergraduate License Agreement, and paid your Rent Down Payment, you may reassign to a dorm/room (based on availability) in My UAHome by selecting it and submitting it.
 This process will be open until late July.
 Those students who applied after May 1 will not be able to reassign themselves.